Introduction

 Media content creators and educators share a similar purpose to inform their audiences, and a primary focus of this OER text is to help you make informed decisions that improve your media literacy.
 Here’s a related flip-card question.

-That’s an important distinction, but media literacy extends beyond gaining skills to identify misinformation and disinformation or follow reliable news sources.
+That’s an important distinction, but media literacy is more than just gaining skills to identify misinformation and disinformation or follow reliable news sources.
 You also need to understand that many of our current ethical concerns and debates about mass media are not unique.

 Or put another way, a crucial component of gaining media literacy is understanding mass media history.

-Ultimately, media literacy skills help both consumers and professionals create and publish reliable content, including via social media, in an ethical manner and with an understanding of the long-term effects.
+Ultimately, media literacy skills help both consumers and professionals create, publish, broadcast and share reliable content, including via social media, in an ethical manner and with an understanding of the long-term effects.

 When I was a child, I could manually dial a phone number hosted by a local business to hear an automated voice that gave me the current time and temperature along with a brief weather forecast.
-Many of us have a similar routine today, except we consult our smartphone screens and apps instead of dialing numbers on a rotary phone.
+Many of us have a similar routine today, except we consult apps on our smartphone screens instead of dialing numbers on a rotary phone.

 Throughout this text, you’ll have opportunities to share your own reflections about media changes in your lifetime.